 Oral Antifungal Medications

-You shouldn’t take either of these oral medications to treat yeast infections if you're pregnant, because it may cause miscarriage or birth defects.
+You shouldn’t take either of these oral medications to treat yeast infections if you're pregnant.

 Take the full course.
 Use all the pills or creams, even if your symptoms go away before you run out of the medicine.